 One of the things that I use a configuration management tool to do is to create bulk changes.
+This is a highly useful benefit of configuration management tools.
 Suppose I need to change the administrator passwords on all my devices because somebody has left the organization (or because I think the password might have leaked).
 The tool is already logging into every device on a scheduled basis, so pushing out changes is an easy capability to add.

 Bulk management capability can also be useful for rollouts.
 For example, I might need to implement a batch of new switches or turn up several new remote sites.
 I like to use the configuration management server as a central location for this type of thing.

 For creating lots of new configuration files in bulk, I will generally create a standard template configuration.
 Then I’ll do a variable substitution (like a mail merge) in that template for all the locally unique values like IP addresses.

 I should note that I’m often uncomfortable with making changes automatically.
 I worry that something will go wrong during the update, like a syntax error in the configuration file, or maybe an SSH session will hang halfway through loading the changes.

 But I can still partially automate configuration updates by automatically generating the change scripts, and then manually cutting and pasting the commands into the remote devices.
 This way I can immediately see if there’s a problem.

 And sometimes, if I have a lot of devices to update, I’ll manually input the changes like this for a few devices until I’m confident that everything is right, then have the tools do the rest automatically.

 When I’m asked to look at a network that’s having stability problems or might just be in need of updates, one of the first things I ask for is a set of all the configurations.